-Where a paper is offered for the first time, a specimen paper may be found on the Classics Faculty's WebLearn site at https://weblearn.ox.ac.uk/x/Es47yz.
+Where a paper is offered for the first time, a specimen paper may be found in Canvas at https://canvas.ox.ac.uk/courses/42438/pages/specimen-papers.

 Points to note about individual papers and their rubrics

 I. ANCIENT HISTORY